 Home grown sprouts are easy to grow and fast to sprout.
-You can grow them in a mason jar, in a kitchen sieve, or in one of several specialized sprouters like the Biosta sprouter.
+You can grow them in a mason jar, in a kitchen sieve, or in one of several specialized sprouters.
 Follow along with this handy How to Grow Sprouts from Seed Guide and grow delicious, nutritious, sprouts for your salads every day!

 All sprouts are good for you.
 If you’re just starting out, you may want to try the very mild Alfalfa (SS102) or Mung Beans (SS705).
 For a stronger flavour, try the super-food Broccoli Sprouts (SS132) or spicy Red Radish Sprouts (SS202).

 Sprouting is the easiest way to grow food at home.
 We have been selling the Biosta Sprouter (ZHG177B) for 30 years, and it has proven to be the best sprouter on the market.
 It can produce as many sprouts as the typical household can consume, and it is 100% safe and easy to use.
 We also have starter packs for sprouting that include a jar, lid, and 4 varieties of sprouting seeds.
 Check out our jar with BPA-free plastic lid with seeds and our jar with metal lid with seeds for easy sprout growing.

 Sprouting seeds sprout quickly and are ready for harvest usually within a week from first rinsing them.
 Grow only as many as you can reasonably eat within a given freshness period.
 Try staggering your sowing to get a long, continuous harvest.
 Sprouts can be grown at any time of the year.